khaledtamer22/Kubernetes-Recreate-Deployment-Strategy/README.md

       targetPort: 3000
   type: NodePort
 ```

+Create the service using the command

+`kubectl apply -f service.yml`

 # Now we have created a normal application and you can run the application using the command